Science in the IntendED Classroom.

 Teaching children to access all of the appropriate senses in their explorations will lay the foundation for making meaningful observations.
 Teachers can write the words of the observation, while children draw what they observe.
 Teachers can also photograph the children in the process of discovery.

-• The Global classroom science/discovery area should include the tools of a scientist.
+• The IntendED classroom science/discovery area should include the tools of a scientist.
 Introduce these tools at group meeting or in small groups so children can explicitly hear the name and what the tool is used for.

 Tools to include in your classroom are Magnifying Glasses; Balance Scales; Links, Inch Cubes and Strings; Timers; Camera; Water Table or Water Bins; Sand Table or Sand Bins; Sectioned Containers such as Muffin Tins; Color Paddles; Clipboards, Colored Pencils and Paper; Science Folders, Notebooks or Binders.